sverweij/dependency-cruiser/doc/faq.md

 - Dependency-cruiser will use the version of the transpiler you are using in your project (which might not be the most recent one for valid reasons).

+## Does this work with webpack (specifically alias'es)?
+Yes.
+You can even feed dependency-cruiser a webpack configuration and it will take the `resolve` section in there into account when cruising your dependencies.
+This includes any `alias` you might have in there.

 ## (typescript) some dependencies I'd expect don't show up.
 What gives?
 ### TL;DR
 Use `--ts-pre-compilation-deps` or put `"tsPreCompilationDeps" : true` in